FernandaAmaral/destinationPrediction/README.md

 :-------------------------:|:-------------------------:
 ![](assets/corr.png)  |  ![](assets/age_boxplot.png)

-Another problem was the existence of many missing values for the "age" and "first_affiliate_tracked" columns.
+Another problem found was the existence of many missing values for the "age" and "first_affiliate_tracked" columns.
 As "first_affiliate_tracked" is a categorical variable, the solution was to replace the missing values by a 'N/A' string.

 In the case of age, it was attempted to determine the missing values by training a linear regression using the other explanatory variables of the model.
 However, given the low correlation between these variables, the R2 score was extremely low and, at the end, it was decided to replace the missing values by the average of the distribution.

 ## 02: Pre processing